etchedheadplate/polymarket-nba-tg-bot/README.md

+This repository is part of a system for technical analysis of a Polymarket NBA data.
+You can learn more [here](https://sonyn.dev/blog/2026-04-07-a-random-walk-down-diamond-district/).

-This Telegram bot provides access to [Polymarket NBA Reports](https://github.com/etchedheadplate/polymarket-nba-report) and [Polymarket NBA Oracle](https://github.com/etchedheadplate/polymarket-nba-oracle) database.
+Telegram bot service provides access to [Polymarket NBA Reports](https://github.com/etchedheadplate/polymarket-nba-report) and [Polymarket NBA Oracle](https://github.com/etchedheadplate/polymarket-nba-oracle) database.

 ## Demo